ONieto7/ONieto7/README.md

 <!--START_SECTION:personal-info-->
-### I am a Developer
+### I am a Fullstack Developer
-- 🔭 I’m currently working on code maintenance and debugging at a consulting firm.
+- 🔭 I’m currently improving a legacy project (LNRC) by migrating and redesigning the web using modern technologies like Node.js and Express.
-- 🌱 I continue pushing my boundaries with new knowledge in HTML and CSS.
+- 🌱 Constantly expanding my skills in frontend (HTML, CSS, JavaScript) and backend (Java, Spring Boot, Node.js).
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2025 Goals: Find opportunities to grow as a developer and demonstrate my value
 - 💬 Ask me about anything, I am happy to help :smile: